FilipMalczak/untitled/index.md

 While interpreting the former we usually need a much more indirect translation than in case of the latter.
 Size of this discrepancy baffled me for some time now.

+My working theory is that regularity of "technical" problems allows for greater number of patterns than when it comes to "real life" issues.
+The patterns themselves are simpler as well.
+Concepts like "pool" are pretty common, no matter what the domain or the specifics.
+On the other hand, reality is much more chaotic.
+Patterns that emerge are fuzzier as well.
+You can see pattern like "speculative bubble", but they are much harder to explain and even notice.
+It even gets harder, because the patterns don't always have to hold (certain pickup line may work 80% of times, but every 5th time you're out of luck).
+Level of complication of these patterns impacts the way that our mind stores it.
+While I don't even pretend to understand how the storage happens, I hypothesize (based on my own experiences, observations and ideas) that it is heavily connection-based and has a lot of redundancy.
+If that would be true, then a natural (yet hard to prove) theory arises: the more can go wrong when applying the pattern to status quo, the more factors we need to take into considerations, the more unintuitive indirections we need to hold it in our mind.
+The last deduction step here (complication leads to indirection) seems to resonate with our deep need to look for correlation (even though "correlation ain't causation") and experiences with aritificial neural networks that show that things that intuitively seem very far away may be heavily correlated.

+I am not sure what is this thing that you're reading just yet.
+I don't know whether to refer to this as an article, a book, a thesis...
+These few paragraphs above are a pretty good intro to my mindset.
+Following chapters will try to isolate and describe some common patterns that apply when it comes to programming and computer science in general.

+One could argue that design patterns are just that, but the patterns I'm talking about are a bit higher conceptually.
+A "pool" is a good example of what I mean.
+There are a few design patterns, like thread pool, connection pool and lightweight that share common characteristics ("an abstraction of managing set of instances to optimize requirements to availability ratio") - these characteristics are what I will from now on call **concepts**, to avoid confusion with design patterns.

 > WIP